Home office should be planned carefully

 When choosing furniture and amenities for your office, make sure that you are physically comfortable and that your work space is conducive to productivity.
 Your chair should be adjustable with adequate seat cushioning.
 Add a couch or armchair to allow for guest seating or provide a place to read away from your desk.
-Install recessed lighting which is less harsh, and buy smaller desktop lights focused on task areas that are used for reading and writing to reduce eye strain.
+Consider adding smaller desktop lights focused on task areas that are used for reading and writing to reduce eye strain.

 Above information courtesy of NAHB, GHBA, and the Remodelers Council, used with permission.